Nuclear Power in Armenia

 |Total operating (1)

 One Russian VVER-440 nuclear power plant operates at Metsamora, 30 km from the capital Yerevan.
+While nameplate capacity is 407.5 MWe, it has been licensed since 1995 at 92% of this - 376 MWe.

 Two model V-230 reactors, each of 407.5 MWe gross (376 MWe net), were built at Metsamor on solid basalt and supplied power from 1976 and 1980 respectively.
 Design life was 30 years.
 These were the first Russian plants designed to be built in a region of high seismicity and were modified accordingly to be designated V-270.
 Plans for units 3&4 at the site were abandoned after the 1986 Chernobyl accident.